imor/mini-lsm/mini-lsm-book/src/week2-02-simple.md

 L3 (2): [7, 8]
 ```

-Continue flushing SSTs, we will find:
+Continuing to flush SSTs, we will find:

 ```
 L0 (0): []